-Have you ever seen little balls of snow falling from the sky and wondered what they were?
-They look like hail, but they aren’t.
-They also kind of look like snow, but again they aren’t.
+Have you ever seen little balls of snow that look like Styrofoam falling from the sky and wondered what they were?
+They look like hail, but they’re soft.
+They feel like snow, but they’re round.
 What exactly is this stuff?

-It’s called graupel, also referred to as snow pellets.
-These little balls of snow are composed of snowflakes and super-cooled water.
-Simply touching the graupel can cause it to melt and fall apart, unlike hail which is more durable, heavy and solid.
-In fact, if you pinch a graupel ball, you can compress it quite a bit.
+It’s called graupel, also referred to as snow pellets, soft hail, small hail, tapioca snow, rimed snow, and ice balls.
+Simply touching the graupel can cause it to quickly melt, unlike hail which is more durable, heavy and solid.
+In fact, if you pinch graupel, you can compress it quite a bit.
 It’s kind of strange stuff.

-In Colorado, graupel is fairly common due to the higher altitude, but it can form anywhere that it snows.
-It’s just more difficult at lower altitudes because there is a greater height separation between the super-cooled water high above and the ground below.
-At higher altitudes, like Denver and Colorado Springs, the graupel has less distance to travel before it hits the ground.
-Conversely, graupel will have to fall an additional mile after forming before it reaches the ground in a location that’s closer to sea level.
+Graupel is more common at higher altitudes, but it can form anywhere it snows.
+It’s just more difficult at lower altitudes because there is a greater separation between the super-cooled water high above and the ground below.
+The more atmosphere the graupel falls through, the more time it has to melt.